AC Refrigerant: Definition and Updates

 If your system was installed in 2024 or beyond

-Puron Advance is Carrier’s new refrigerant that will replace Puron in all residential ducted, ductless, and light commercial products.
-This refrigerant, also known as R-454B meets the Environmental Protection Agency’s (EPA) anticipated Global Warming Potential (GWP) limits for refrigerants and the scheduled phasedown of higher GWP refrigerants like Puron™ or R-410A.
+Puron Advance is Carrier’s new refrigerant that has replaced Puron in all residential ducted, ductless, and light commercial products.
+This refrigerant, also known as R-454B, meets the Environmental Protection Agency’s (EPA) anticipated Global Warming Potential (GWP) limits for refrigerants and the scheduled phasedown of higher GWP refrigerants like Puron™ or R-410A.

 Effective January 1, 2025, all newly manufactured or imported HVAC indoor units, outdoor units, SPP, Mini-VRF, VRF, and light commercial products must be designed for use with a low GWP refrigerant.
 Puron Advance not only meets but exceeds the new requirement with a GWP of 466 and is a 75% reduction in GWP compared to R-410A.

 If your current system is struggling to keep you cool, running low on refrigerant is just one of many potential issues.
-The problem could be as simple as a clogged filter, or a more complicated and expensive issue with your unit’s compressor.
-The best way to find a solution?
-Contact your local Carrier HVAC contractor for professional troubleshooting, repair, or replacement with a new, higher efficiency HVAC system.
+The problem could be as simple as a clogged filter, or a more complicated issue with your unit’s compressor.
+The best way to find a solution is to contact your local Carrier HVAC contractor for professional troubleshooting, repair, or replacement with a new, higher efficiency HVAC system.